 Keith Pereira, M.D.
 Assistant Professor, Radiology

-Students who began the Communication Sciences and Disorders graduate program in August 2020 are in an interesting position, having transitioned to online courses at the end of their undergraduate careers and then resuming in-person study.
+Students who began the Speech, Language and Hearing Sciences graduate program in August 2020 are in an interesting position, having transitioned to online courses at the end of their undergraduate careers and then resuming in-person study.
 It remains to be seen if their repeated adjustments to a “new normal” will impact their resilience.
 In this study, researchers will build a culture of resiliency among department faculty, administrators, fellow-students and campus ministers.
 Quantitative and qualitative data will be collected from participating students to assess the effectiveness of the promotion of resilience in the incoming cohort.Principal Investigator: Mitzi Brammer, Ph.D., CCC-SLP

-Assistant Professor; Director of Graduate Program, Communication Sciences and Disorders
+Assistant Professor; Director of Graduate Program, Speech, Language and Hearing Sciences

 Vitamin D has been shown to have anti-inflammatory and anti-viral properties in studies of other viruses and may have therapeutic properties useful in the treatment and mitigation of COVID-19.
 This project will determine if vitamin D treatment can reduce viral load and positively impact normal cell processes during infection, as well as analyze how vitamin D affects RNA transcription.Principal Investigator: Susana Gonzalo, Ph.D.